11 Tips on How to Get Free First Class Airline Ticket Upgrades

 4. Book Through Airline Website

-Travel booking sites like Kayak, Travelocity, Hotwire, and Expedia seek out the lowest possible rates, which has thinned profit margins for airlines and hotels.
+Travel booking sites like Kayak, Travelocity, Hotwire, and Expedia seek out the lowest possible rates, which has made profit margins for airlines and hotels smaller.
 While these sites make searching for flights and comparing prices easy, don’t use them for the final booking.

 Instead, after determining which flight is the cheapest bet, log-in to that airline’s official website and book the flight directly through them.
 This shows up on their system when checking in, and you’ll be treated as a loyal customer who appreciated the airline’s marketing as opposed to just another value shopper booking through a discount digital travel agent.